Joe Exotic: Appearance in documentaries

 Exotic first appeared in Louis Theroux's 2011 documentary America's Most Dangerous Pets.
 Five years later, he appeared in J.D.
 Thompson's documentary The Life Exotic: Or the Incredible True Story of Joe Schreibvogel.
 Theroux stated that Exotic initially struck him as likeable and friendly, and that, owing to Exotic's emotional volatility, Theroux was inclined to be protective of him.

 The Netflix documentary series Tiger King: Murder, Mayhem and Madness is centered on Exotic and his rivalry with Carole Baskin.
 The first season of the series was released in March 2020, coinciding with the worldwide COVID-19 lockdown following the COVID-19 outbreak being classified as a pandemic by the World Health Organization.
 A week after the release of Tiger King, both the series and Exotic himself went viral, with numerous internet memes about both Exotic and Baskin being made.
 In a Netflix interview in prison, Exotic stated that he was thankful for the fame and that he was "done with the Baskin saga".

 In July 2020, Discovery released the documentary Surviving Joe Exotic, which is focused on the animals at the G.W.
 Zoo.
 The documentary features interviews with Exotic and former G.W.
 Zoo employees, with the Exotic interview scenes having been filmed four months before his arrest.

 In April 2021, Louis Theroux released a new documentary on Exotic, titled Shooting Joe Exotic, on BBC Two in the United Kingdom.
 The documentary contained unseen footage of Exotic from a previous documentary by Theroux as well as new interviews of other people associated with Exotic, including Exotic's legal team and Howard and Carole Baskin, his estranged niece and brother, as well as a tour around the abandoned and extensively vandalized former G.W.
 Zoo property.

 Other ventures

 From 2014 to 2018, Exotic occasionally worked as a professional wrestling commentator and hosted two wrestling programs at the G.W.
 Zoo.
 Exotic's involvement with wrestling began when he met Texas businessman and pro wrestling promoter Robert Langdon at the G.W.
 Zoo's "Monkey Ball" charity event in 2010.
 They bonded over their ownership of exotic animals, and Exotic began to provide color commentary at NWA Texoma events, which would be streamed on the JoeExoticTV YouTube channel.
-Langdon walked Exotic down the aisle for his marriage to current husband Dillon Passage.
+Langdon walked Exotic down the aisle for his marriage to former husband Dillon Passage.

 In May 2021, Exotic launched a cryptocurrency to raise revenue for his defense fund as well as charity incentives personal to him.
 In June 2021, Exotic launched an NFT auction as part of a collaboration with a cryptocurrency organization.
 Exotic also intended to send real-life collectibles, including one of his revolvers.